NativeScript/docs-v7/docs/ui/basics.md

 ## Custom Components

 You can define your own XML namespaces to create custom user interface components.
-The custom components can be created via XML files aor via code-behind JS/TS implementation.
+The custom components can be created via XML files or via code-behind JS/TS implementation.

 ### Code-only Custom Component